-Α. PHA Information.
+A. PHA Information.
 A.1 PHA Name: Housing Authority of the City of Raleigh PHA Code: NC-002 PHA Plan for Fiscal Year Beginning: (MM/YYYY): 04/2025 PHA Plan Submission Type: □ Revised 5-Year Plan Submission Availability of Information.
 In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan but excluded from their streamlined submissions.
 At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
 PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
 A public comment period for the 5-Year PHA began October 15, 2024 and ended December 6, 2024.
-During the public comment period, RHA provided notice and/or draft copies to the public in multiple ways.
-Website notice posted on www.rhaonline.com Legal notice in the New & Observer on 10/18 Particular to the Market of the New & Observer on 10/18 Particular to the Market of the New & Observer on 10/18 Particular to the New & Observer on 10/18 Particular to the New & Observer on 10/18 Public meetings held 11/4, 11/8 and 12/2 Presented at a joint ICC/RAB meeting 11/12 Flyers posted in on-site offices and at 900 Haynes Street Printed copies available at office locations Emailed to resident participants and partnering agencies Shared on social media channels PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) N/A Participating PHAs As PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each 1 Lead PHA: PH HCV В. Plan Elements
+During • rided notice and/or draft copies to the public in multiple ways. = w.rhaonline.com Legal notice in the New & Observer on 10/18 Public meetings held 11/4, 11/8 and 12/2 Presented at a joint ICC/RAB meeting 11/12 Flyers posted in on-site offices and at 900 Haynes Street Printed copies available at office locations Emailed to resident participants and partnering agencies Character and agencies Shared on social media channels ☐ PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) N/A No of Unitain Each I Dungun Participating PHAs Program(s) not in the Consortia No. of Units in Each I HCV Lead PHA: D Dian Flores - 4 В. Plan Elements